Last Updated on July 28, 2022

 Make A Checklist

-We have been camping since childhood and a list is still essential; never feel embarrassed to use a list.
+This is probably the most important tip of them all.
+Make a packing list of everything you’ll need for your trip and check it twice (or even three times!) before you leave.
+That way, you can be sure that you haven’t forgotten anything essential.
+A few other things to remember are bug spray, sunscreen, a first-aid kit, and a flashlight.
+Never feel embarrassed to use a list.
 It is so easy to get overwhelmed when packing and forget some key items you will wish you had.
 It is much more enjoyable if you get to your campsite with your essentials.
-Nobody wants to get there and realize the tent stakes, bug spray, sunscreen, or folding chairs for sitting around the campfire, were forgotten!
-Still do not freak out though, because unless you have planned a trip far from civilization, chances are you can pick up some minor forgotten items.
+However, remember that unless you have planned a trip far from civilization, chances are you can pick up some minor forgotten items.

 Make Bathrooms A Priority